Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule

+In this work, we develop MLIPs capable of accurately capturing harmonic and anharmonic vibrational dynamics in polyacene molecular crystals.
+Starting from naphthalene as a model system, we systematically develop MLIPs and assess their predictive accuracy across the polyacene series to pentacene, demonstrating that the potentials can generalize to larger acenes and to previously unseen host-guest configurations.
+We further assess the reliability of these MLIPs by showing how errors on forces propagate to phonon frequencies and anharmonic vibrational densities of states (VDOS).
+These measures allow for a rigorous predictive confidence of these quantities and for devising active learning targets for vibrational properties.

-Finally, we explore the extrapolative capabilities of MLIPs by applying them to the vibrational properties of host-guest systems, in particular pentacene molecules embedded in a naphthalene crystal host.
-By confirming the accuracy, reliability, and transferability of MLIPs in this regime, we present a clear assessment of host and guest vibrational mode assignment when anharmonic correlations play an important role, thus providing a foundation for the study of vibrational coherence and decoherence processes in molecular host-guest systems.
+The extrapolative capabilities of these MLIPs to predict vibrational properties of host-guest systems, in particular pentacene molecules embedded in a naphthalene crystal host, provide important new insight for vibrational control.
+We present a clear assessment of host and guest vibrational mode assignment when anharmonic correlations play an important role, thus providing a foundation for the study of vibrational coherence and decoherence processes in molecular host-guest systems.